devnulli/EvlWatcher/README.md

 # Testers needed.

 Since I personally no longer expose my Windows Servers to the Web, I would also need testers to try out certain things.
-If you wanna test that thing, please contact me.
+If you wanna test that thing, **please check out the open pull requests** .